 Caught midway between atoms and galaxies we are.
 The universe is so confusing for most of us that we don’t even want to bother with the big existential questions – we have enough problems.
 So how can we really believe that anyone who is caught midway between atoms and galaxies can somehow put themselves above all of existence and explain it in totality?
 Astrophysics rests on that uncertain tenet.
 And despite Alan Lightman’s momentary glimpse into this shaky scientific grounding, the rest of his essay, “What Came Before the Big Bang?” speaks of the cosmologists who think they are on the verge of explaining it all – all of space and time and reality – who poise themselves like gods of knowledge for the rest of us to marvel at.
 And somehow all of us believe that these beings caught between atoms and galaxies just like us are actually able to sit in a throne of creation and know all of the cosmos.

 Astrophysics made me an anti-realist.
 The equations of astrophysics hardly describe the truth of the universe, they merely describe what the universe looks like for a being “caught midway between atoms and galaxies.”
 Equipped with telescopes and equations and calculators, we look out into the cosmos and think that we are able to catch some objective truth of reality.
 But our animal brains were never intended to decipher photons with strict astrophysical accuracy.
 Our animal brains didn’t evolve to decipher galactic and atomic realms at all.
 Our animal brains evolved for us to be keen at survival.
 But keen enough to understand the workings of all of existence?
 No – understanding the objective truth of the whole universe has nothing to do with biological survival and thus has nothing to do with brains molded for survival.
 There is a limit to our science.
 There is only so much an animal caught in the confusing, mucky middle of existence can really say about what the universe is.
 Untruth is the condition of our life.
 Astrophysics is our story of untruth about the cosmos.
 It is a description more of humanity’s relative, limited, sensory perspective of existence than of the totality of a possibly infinite cosmos.
 We know we were born from a star in a spiral galaxy and it is amazing that we know that.
 But for us to say that we know something about the pico second the universe began or the nature of all of an almost undefinable cosmos of a proportion so much bigger than us we can barely fathom it lies on the brink of insanity.
 But of course I understand the push to dissect the first second of the universe- we want to know our existential narrative and that is why I chose to study astrophysics.
 But we’re just not smart enough to realize that an ape’s pencil scribblings of equations is not going to unlock all the mysteries of the cosmos.
 And we’re not going to stop because we’re too proud- we think our intellects are superior enough to know everything.
-We simply cannot know everything because we are “caught midway between atoms and galaxies”- we do not have an impartial, outside, god-like view of the universe, but alas, we will always think we do (well, at least until the Galactic Empire of aliens enlightens us, of course).
+We simply cannot know everything because we are “caught midway between atoms and galaxies”- we do not have an impartial, outside, god-like view of the universe, but alas, we will always think we do.

 Indeed, to say any thing about the totality of existence—of space, of time, of all the cosmos—is sheer madness.
 It’s sheer madness simply because a being caught in the middle of it all—stuck in a shrouded alley of reality—cannot possibly ever have the insight to say something about the everything of existence.
 Humans trying to say something about the all of the cosmos is like an amoeba trying to say something about the all of the earth.
 And as firm of an atheist as I am, that is probably the strongest argument of all for some kind of god.
 Because if none of us can know what is going on in terms of the totality of reality, then any belief about how we are here is, perhaps, on equal footing.
 There is no knowledge of the whole of reality- so how can we claim that one person’s idea about the whole of reality is more right than another’s?
 None of us know if our experience of reality is representative of the whole of the universe.
 Our carpet of gazillions of galaxies that we call the cosmos could be one little odd, unrepresentative pocket of a much wider, weirder universe.
 The universe could be much stranger and much more complicated than an animal caught between atoms and galaxies could possibly understand.